stevelerner/agentic-ai-training/README.md

 ```

 4. In the web UI:
+   - Click "Check Models" to verify models are available
+   - Click "Check GPU/Metal" to see GPU status
    - Click "Prepare Training Data" to extract Mad Hatter dialogue
    - Click "Create Trained Model" to create the modelfile
-   - Run the helper script from host: `./create-model.sh`
-   - Use "Agent Query" to test tool calling
    - Use "Model Comparison" to see base vs trained differences
+   - Use "Agent Query" to test tool calling with suggested questions

 ## Agentic AI vs LLM Chat